 Roadmap for the refresh project

-- review the findings of testing/piloting and make recommendations on any changes and their implementation.
+- WS1: Review findings of testing/piloting and develop recommendations on any changes and their implementation

 - WS1: Report to Regulation Committee and Authority Board on findings and recommendations on messaging from WS1

 - WS1: Publish findings paper on new messaging, with 2-month window for opportunity for public comment

 - WS1: Web user testing of badges in WS1and refine designs

 - WS1: Review feedback regarding messaging, to determine and address any significant areas of concern